Senior Shiv Sena leader Sudhir Joshi dies at 81 | Politics

 According to party sources, Joshi had contracted COVID-19, but had recovered last week.

-Joshi began his political career as a corporator in 1968 and went on to serve as a city mayor in 1973-74.
+Joshi began his political career as a corporator in the Brihanmumbai Municipal Corporation in 1968 and went on to serve as Mumbai’s mayor in 1973-74.

-Joshi was among the first generation Sena leaders and was actively involved in the party's Stanik Lokadhikar Samiti, which was set up to provide jobs to locals.
+Joshi was among the first generation of Sena leaders and was actively involved in the party's Stanik Lokadhikar Samiti, which was set up to provide jobs to locals.
+Condoling the death, Maharashtra Governor Bhagat Singh Koshyari described Joshi as a dedicated organisation man.

+“I was saddened to know about the demise of former Minister Sudhir Joshi.
+He was a dedicated organisation man and a popular leader.
+He led a long struggle to secure the rights of locals and workers.
+Sudhir Joshi created his mark as Mayor of Mumbai, Member of the State Legislative Council, Leader of the Opposition and Minister.
+I offer my homage to the departed leader and convey my deepest condolences to the members of the bereaved family,” Koshyari wrote in his condolence message.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)